 If you need a quick intro on what git is and what it can do for you, see the resources below.

-should represent one coherent change, and should have a strong
+coherent change, and should have a strong commit message that thoroughly

-discover some fix along the way, make two commits for each change.
+effects.
+If you discover some fix along the way, make two commits for each

-You can even split up changes to the same file using
+change.
+You can split up changes to the same file using

 The commit message is the most important part of the commit itself.
 It should represent your motives, your references, and your reasons as to why this change is entering the codebase at all.
 Good commit message style is well known, but for the sake of completeness: